johnbrc/MPD-Distribution/EN/MPD-M4/MPD-M4.md

 > 	*Pray to the Lord of the harvest...to force and thrust out labourers into the harvest field*!

-This is the starting point of strategic mission: focussed prayer, interceding for workers, disciples loyal to Lord of the Harvest to be empowered by the Spirit into wholeheartedly serving God's eternal purpose.
+This is the starting point of strategic mission: focussed prayer, interceding for workers, disciples loyal to Lord of the Harvest, to be empowered by the Spirit into wholeheartedly serving God's eternal purpose.

 <!--\begin{discuss}[\currentsectiontitle]-->